Historic California Old Vine Pinot Noir Vineyards Pulled Out or Planted Shortly After 1980 or Lacking Verifiable Planting Information

 Vineyard and has been an estate vineyard of J. Rochioli Vineyards & Winery ever since.
 The

-selling fruit to Williams Selyem in 1980 and Allen Vineyard Pinot Noir was the first vineyard-designated wine by William Selyem in 1987.
+selling fruit to Williams Selyem in 1980 and an Allen Vineyard designated Pinot Noir was first released by William Selyem in 1987.
 Grapes have also been sold to Gary Farrell Vineyards &

 Winery and Alysian (Gary Farrell’s subsequent label).